 Parent Partners are the key to family-focused, family-driven services and work to directly engage and support families, convey information on how to effectively navigate systems and work collaboratively with community partners.
 Parent Partners help parents and families remain engaged and informed in order to meet the individual needs of their child or youth.

 On the last Tuesday of every month, UACF hosts a conference call that is open to all members and friends of the PPC.
-Topics include career development, bullying and suicide prevention, department of education resources, medication basics, and specific public policy topics including the Katie A lawsuit update and Special Education Reform.
+Topics include Supporting Families through the Juvenile Justice System, Supporting Families with Children on the autism Spectrum, Impact of Trauma on Children 0-5, Engaging Cooperation and Through Choice and Preference.

 Committed to Protecting Privacy